Iron in diet

 - Long-distance runners

-- People with any type of bleeding in the intestines (for example, a bleeding ulcer)
+- People with any type of bleeding in the digestive tract (for example, a bleeding ulcer)

 - People who frequently donate blood

 - People with gastrointestinal conditions that make it hard to absorb nutrients from food

 Babies and young children are at risk for a low iron level if they do not get the right foods.
 Babies moving to solid foods should eat iron-rich foods.
 Infants are born with enough iron to last about six months.
 An infant's extra iron needs are met by breast milk.
 Infants who are not breastfed should be given an iron supplement or iron-fortified infant formula.

 Children between age 1 and 4 grow fast.
 This uses up iron in the body.
 Children of this age should be given iron-fortified foods or an iron supplement.

 Milk is a very poor source of iron.
 Children who drink large quantities of milk and avoid other foods may develop "milk anemia."
 The recommended milk intake is 2 to 3 cups (480 to 720 milliliters) per day for toddlers.

 The genetic disorder called hemochromatosis affects the body's ability to control how much iron is absorbed.
 This leads to too much iron in the body.
 Treatment consists of a low-iron diet, no iron supplements, and phlebotomy (blood removal) on a regular basis.

 It is unlikely that a person would take too much iron.
 However, children can sometimes develop iron poisoning by swallowing too many iron supplement pills or liquid.
 Symptoms of iron poisoning include: